 Of course, in many cases, the manufacturer puts the good old best-by date on the label.
-Often it’s there because people trust the food more if it comes with a date on the label.
-That date is merely information for how long the apple cider vinegar will retain quality.
-And because of all the reasons outlined earlier, the liquid should easily last years past that date.
+Often, it’s there because people trust the food more if it comes with a date.

 Once you open the bottle, not much really changes in terms of the shelf life of this condiment.

 |Apple cider vinegar (unopened or opened)||Stays fine indefinitely|